 It sounds like you were surprised to realize you had become sort of a celebrity…

 “Yeah, in the beginning it was very weird.
 I would be walking down the street sometimes in Munich and I didn’t understand why people were looking at me.
 I had to ask my friends if I had something on my face or something.
 People randomly came up to me and started talking.
 But it’s not like being a movie star of course.
-I also don’t feel any different than before.
-I am just a regular guy.
+I also don’t feel any different than before; I'm just a regular guy.
 I think thats why other people can relate to me.”

-Do you have more stories like that?
+Do you have more stories of interesting encounters?

 What do people talk about when they come up to you?

-Okay, you brought it up.
-Now you have to tell everyone – do you still look like you did in the video?
+Okay, you brought it up, now you have to tell everyone – do you still look like you did in the video?

-Obviously you do Freeletics.
-But you also eat well.
+Obviously you do Freeletics, but you also eat well.
 Describe your typical daily routine…

 What got you started in Freeletics?
 What was your first workout?
 How did you feel?